opencb/cellbase/cellbase-app/app/docker/README.md

 ## Run Cellbase server

-The command below runs cellbase and mounts configuration.json from the specified path.
-This alows configuration to be persisted outside of the container and also shared between containers.
+The command below runs cellbase and mounts `configuration.json` from the specified path.
+This allows configuration to be persisted outside of the container and also shared between containers.

 ```
 docker run --name cellbase-app-test --mount type=bind,src=/pathto/build/configuration.json,dst=/opt/cellbase/conf/configuration.json -d -p 8080:8080 cellbase-app
 ```